CBEP-SoCB-Details/LCWMD_Monitoring/Derived_Data/Make_Complete_Data.md

 # Weighting Functions

 Here we create two functions to calculate weighted sums of recent precipitation.
-These two functions are used with package zoo’s rollapply function to calculate a recent precipitation index.
+These two functions are used with package `zoo`’s `rollapply` function to calculate a recent precipitation index.
 Each index looks at rainfall from a ten day period.
 The exponential weighting function emphasizes rainfall of the last day or two more strongly than a linear weighting does.
 The default rate parameters here were derived from analysis of cross correlation structure.
 They could be tuned as part of a model, but at the cost of substantially greater model complexity.

 ``` r
 linweights <- function(x, rate=.1) {